riatlabs/cdc-badge/docs/design-choices.md

 #### 3.3V Buck Converter
 A buck converter is sufficient.
-No need for boost as the BQ25895 keeps system voltage always over 3.5V by default (we will set it to 3.3V).
+No need for boost as the BQ25895 keeps system voltage always over 3.5 V by default (we will set it to 3.3 V).
-Opted for the super common [TLV62569](https://www.ti.com/product/TLV62569) adjustable buck converter which can handle 2A.
+Opted for the super common [TLV62569](https://www.ti.com/product/TLV62569) adjustable buck converter which can handle 2 A.

 ##### Inductor Selection
-As per section 8.2.2.4 off the TLV62569 datasheet, the minimum inductor saturation current needed for our design is **2.032A**.
+As per section 8.2.2.4 off the TLV62569 datasheet, the minimum inductor saturation current needed for our design is **2.032 A**.
 Calculated based on:
 - V<sub>OUT</sub> = 3.3 V
 - V<sub>IN</sub> = 4.2 V
 - L = 2.2 µH